-About Spectrum Specialist Consultancy.
+About Spectrum Specialist Consultancy

+In addition to her clinical and professional training work, Dr Gullon-Scott continues to conduct collaborative research in autism.
+Current projects include working with colleagues at the Tizard Centre on development of a screening tool for autism specifically for adolescent and adult females; research into female presentations around areas such as anxiety, alexithymia, and trauma; research into older adults and co-occurring presentations; and supervision of a variety of topics across clinical and forensic psychology at Newcastle University.
 During her research career Dr Gullon-Scott has published numerous journal articles, written book chapters, and been involved in the creation of training and information DVDs and online courses relating to Asperger syndrome and autism.
-She has been involved with the All Party Parliamentary Group for Autism, the National Initiative for Assessment and Screening in Autism, a Department of Health report on Asperger syndrome, and many television, radio and newspaper reports on ASD.
+She has been involved with the All Party Parliamentary Group for Autism, the National Initiative for Assessment and Screening in Autism, a Department of Health report on Asperger syndrome, and many television, radio and newspaper reports on autism spectrum conditions.

 Dr Gullon-Scott is a Chartered Psychologist registered with, and an Associate Fellow of, the British Psychological Society, Charter Number 038987, and a Practitioner Psychologist registered with the Health and Care Professions Council, number PYL27999.